RubenVerborgh/RefreshBrowsers/README.md

-A quick AppleScript to refresh open browsers.
+A quick AppleScript to refresh open browsers in vim.